-In our day to day living, some activities we undertake are more risky than others.
-Children and adolescents with Epilepsy have potential other risks that must be considered.
+In our day to day living, some activities we undertake carry greater risks than others.
+Children and adolescents with Epilepsy have other potential risks that must be considered.
 By being aware of these risks and minimising them, children with Epilepsy can live full and active lives.

 The risk of injury to a child with Epilepsy depends upon several factors:

-- Frequency of Seizures: there is increased risk if there are many seizures per day.
+- Frequency of Seizures: there is an increased risk if there are many seizures per day.

 - Seizure Triggers: there are certain activities that can trigger a seizure, such as stress and tiredness.

 - Age of child or adolescent.